l-koehler/converter/README.md

 8: If you used this to add a converter that works with file types the software does not cover yet, please make a pull request!
 I would love to add more formats to this!

-I want to add this as a extension to the Dolphin file manager so you can convert files by just right-clicking on them and hope to add this feature soon.
+You can add this Extension to the Dolphin File Manager by running the file add_to_dolphin.sh.
+This needs root permissions.